-Ben Carrington is an Associate Professor in the Annenberg School for Communication and Journalism where he teaches sociology.
+Ben Carrington is an Associate Professor of Sociology and Journalism in the Annenberg School for Communication and Journalism.
 Prior to joining Annenberg, Professor Carrington taught in the Department of Sociology at the University of Texas at Austin from 2004 until 2017 and before that he worked at the University of Brighton in England.
 Professor Carrington studies a broad range of topics generally concerned with mapping the circulation and reproduction of power within contemporary post/colonial societies.
 More specifically, he is interested in how ideologies of race shape — and are themselves shaped by — cultural forms, practices and identities and how popular culture is often a key site of both cultural resistance and domination.
 His work examines the mass media and sport as way to understand key sociological dimensions of everyday life such as personal and communal identity and national identifications as well as focusing on how racialized, gendered and classed social structures constrain and enable social life.
-Professor Carrington teaches various undergraduate and graduate classes such as sports writing and race, celebrity and sports, as well as courses on cultural sociology, and supervises both masters and doctoral students.
-Professor Carrington currently serves on a wide range of editorial boards spanning sociology, cultural studies and sports studies, including Identities: Global Studies in Culture and Power, Contexts, New Formations, Sociological Review, The Journal of Sport and Social Issues, Sociology of Sport Journal, and The International Review for the Sociology of Sport.
-Professor Carrington is also a Carnegie Research Fellow at Leeds Beckett University, England.
+He is currently working on a number of projects, including an examination of the contribution of Stuart Hall to sociological theory as well as a methodological and political argument for the importance of “slow ethnography.”
+Professor Carrington teaches various undergraduate and graduate classes such as “The Politics of Sports” and “Race, Celebrity and Sports.”
+He also teaches courses on cultural sociology and post/colonial theory and supervises both masters and doctoral students.
+Professor Carrington currently serves on a wide range of editorial boards spanning sociology, cultural studies and sports studies and is also a Carnegie Senior Research Fellow at Leeds Beckett University in England.